 Image source: Instagram, Home Tree Atlas via Pinterest

-One of our favorite things about gallery-style frames is their versatility, the fact that they can be mixed and matched in any given space without clashing.
-Our frames are available in three different profile widths to accommodate any sized artwork, in four stylish colors: Black, White, Maple, and Walnut.
+One of our favorite things about gallery-style frames is their versatility.
+You can mix and match them in any given space without clashing.
+Our gallery style frames in Black, White, Maple, and Walnut are even available in three different profile widths to accommodate any sized artwork.

 Image source (Clockwise from Top L): Society6, Artist: Design Outfitters; Society 6, Artist Huebucket; Etsy, Shop: BelleBotanica; Etsy, Shop: Alphonnsine

 By definition, rustic style relies on warm, homey design elements that are a little rough around the edges, but in a uniquely charming and welcoming way.